Zullo2000/neural-fokker-planck/README.md

 <p align="center">
   <img src="assets/snapshot_drift_comparison.png" width="75%"><br>
-  <em>Nonlinear drift recovery: NFPE learns the true cubic drift F(x) = −x³ from distribution snapshots alone — no trajectories, no density estimation, no SDE simulation.</em>
+  <em>Nonlinear drift recovery: NFPE learns the true cubic drift F(x) = −x³ from distribution snapshots alone,no trajectories, no density estimation, no SDE simulation.</em>
 </p>

 > **No SDE simulation.
 No density estimation.
 No trajectory tracking.**
-> NFPE learns both drift and diffusion from distribution snapshots using only sample means and covariances — 24× faster than Neural SDEs.
+> NFPE learns both drift and diffusion from distribution snapshots using only sample means and covariances,24× faster than Neural SDEs.

 NFPE learns both the drift $F$ and diffusion $B$ of an unknown SDE